 Retailers and restaurant owners are ready to put the COVID-19 pandemic in their rearview.
 Still, it’s important to remember how POS partners showed up to support their clients with discounts and business advice during the era of social distancing.
 These are just a few examples of how POS companies supported their small clients through the pandemic:

 - Shopify offered 90-day free trials to new customers, and for existing customers, it waived fees for gift cards, curbside pickup, or local delivery software.

 - Toast waived all software fees, offered free online ordering and gift card software, supported lobbying efforts to pass the RESTAURANTS Act, and set aside $35 million in a Restaurant Recovery fund.

 - Square flooded its online knowledge base with helpful information about applying for PPP loans and complying with local labor laws, offered free email marketing tools, and expanded its POS’s ability to use QR codes for touchless transactions.

 Owning and operating a small business has always had challenges.
 Charting a course through a retail landscape that is shifting faster than ever will absolutely be easier with a strong POS partner supporting you.

-At the end of the day, POS systems enable small, independent retailers and restaurants to operate with the same efficiency as much larger brands—and they have never been more affordable (many well-established POS brands like Square and Toast offer systems with $0 software fees).
-If you have been wrestling with the register-versus-POS decision, look for a brand that offers free trials or short-term contracts and operates on hardware you likely already own (like an iPad).
-Read our guide on the best POS systems for small businesses to find one that fits your needs.
+At the end of the day, POS systems enable small, independent retailers and restaurants to operate with the same efficiency as much larger brands—and they have never been more affordable, In fact, many well-established POS brands like Square and Toast offer systems with $0 software fees.
+If you have been wrestling with the register-versus-POS decision, look for a brand that offers free trials or short-term contracts and operates on the hardware you likely already own (like an iPad).
+Read our guide to the best POS systems for small businesses to find one that fits your needs.